What is Character Education and Social and Emotional Learning?

 in their daily lives.
 Our data indicate reductions in discipline referrals as well as strong improvements in teacher morale, school

 climate, and social-emotional competencies.
-Current evidence suggests that good character education raises student
+Some evidence suggests that good character education raises student

 grades and test scores.

 Key Findings From Our Evaluation

 - Decreases incidents of student teasing and/or bullying.